cristhian-munoz007/elba-blog/src/blogs/el-chante.md

 ## El Chante.
 Please steal the idea.

-I use to work in a Venture Capital in Abu Dhabi.
+I used to work in a Venture Capital in Abu Dhabi.
 We basically invested in startups at various stages.
-You pitch to us, we like you and give you money and help you grow.
+You pitch to us, we like you and give you money, and help you grow.

-I was in my last year of university in Spring 2018.
+It was also my last year of university, Spring 2018.
 We were taking a class on innovation, and the last part of the class was to put an investment deck together and pitch an startup idea.
 Since I was working exactly in that field, I felt very much in the zone!
 We worked on a project called **El Chante**.

 The idea of this post is to walk you through on how to pull togheter an investment deck, using our project as a guidance.
-I pray to God this is useful to somebody someday.
+It's not the best work, but I pray to God this is useful to somebody someday.

 - [El Chante.
 Please steal the idea.](#el-chante-please-steal-the-idea)
   - [How the idea was born](#how-the-idea-was-born)